-Strike is currently actively examining the practicalities of commencing such an operation in the near term and will update the market on this in due course.
+During the quarter, Strike has advanced discussions with the local community and artisanal miners, together with potential equipment suppliers and transport operators and continues to examine the practicalities and commercial viability of commencing such an operation in the near term.

+The Company will update the market on this in due course.